 The Starry night (1889)

-In this place Van Gogh felt safe for a while and he was allowed to paint.
+In this place the artist of Post-Impressionism felt safe for a while and he was allowed to paint.

 It was in his room that he saw what he depicted in this work, where reality is completely transformed into an inner landscape.